Frequently Asked Questions (FAQ)Find the answers to some common queries

 The number of available e-learning courses will grow over the coming months.

-Please note, it is up to you to confirm with your customer if they accept Fair Farms.
+Since May 2020, Coles, Woolworths, and Aldi support Fair Farms as a way for suppliers to meet their ethical sourcing policies.
+Please note it is up to you to confirm with your customer if they support Fair Farms.

 Can I do Fair Farms if I’m already with SEDEX?